2016 United States presidential election in Florida

 The 2016 United States presidential election in Florida was held on Tuesday, November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
-Florida voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
-Florida has 29 electoral votes in the Electoral College.
+Florida voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican nominee, businessman Donald Trump, and his running mate Indiana Governor Mike Pence, against the Democratic nominee, former U.S. Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
+Florida had 29 electoral votes in the Electoral College.

 Trump carried the state with a plurality of 49.0% of the popular vote, which included a 1.2% winning margin over Clinton, who had 47.8% of the vote.
 Trump consequently became the first Republican to win the White House without carrying Hillsborough County since Calvin Coolidge in 1924.
 Trump was also the first Republican presidential candidate to carry St. Lucie County since 1992, and the first to carry Jefferson and Monroe Counties since 1988; all three of these counties were last carried by George H. W. Bush.

-Florida voted for Donald Trump by a margin of 1.2%.
+Florida voted for Donald Trump by a margin of 1.20%.
 It was the fifth-closest state result, with only Wisconsin, Michigan, New Hampshire and Pennsylvania closer.
 According to the National Election Pool, Trump got a majority of 54% from the Cuban-American voters in the state—in comparison to the 71% of Clinton support by Latino voters from other origins.
+This was the first time Florida voted for a Republican who lost the popular vote since the infamous 2000 election in Florida, when the Republican candidate also won the election while losing the popular vote.